simonaoliver/datacube.spectral/README.md

-The Datacube Spectral presents an approach to statistical determination of equivalence of optical satellite sensor spectral bands.
+Datacube Spectral presents an approach to statistical determination of equivalence of optical satellite sensor spectral bands.
+Originall designed to run direction on OpenDataCube, the approach is represented here as an independent library that could be adapted to run as a band selection tool for OpenDataCube.

 Determining_Equivalence_Relative_Spectral_Response.ipynb provides tools to enable the import and synthesis of relative spectral responses for many of the well known commercial and government satellite sensors.